-Both the A6300 and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the A6300 and the A850 have been discontinued, but can regularly be found used on ebay.
 The A6300 was replaced by the Sony A6500, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6300 Manual (free pdf) or the online Sony A850 Manual.
+Further information on the features and operation of the A6300 and A850 can be found, respectively, in the Sony A6300 Manual (free pdf) or the online Sony A850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A6300 and the Sony A850?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A6300:

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.5 EV of extra DR).